apache/incubator-flagon-userale-pyqt5/CONTRIBUTING.rst

 testing your contribution, as well as communicate effectively with you during the review process.

-1) Create an issue in our JIRA
+1) Create an issue in GitHub

-    All changes to UserAle must have corresponding issues in JIRA so the change can be properly tracked:
+    All changes to UserAle must have corresponding issues in GitHub so the change can be properly tracked:

         https://github.com/draperlaboratory/userale.pyqt5/issues